Overall World Oceans Day Theme Winner (2017): Christian Vizl (Mexico)

 World Oceans Day encourages you to make a difference in your life, community, and world by taking action to protect our ocean—for present and future generations.
 Despite the huge challenges facing the world’s ocean, by working together we can achieve a healthy ocean that provides for the billions of humans, plants and animals which depend on it every day.

-For the fourth year running, you can share the beauty and importance of the ocean through your photographs!
+For the fifth year running, you can share the beauty and importance of the ocean through your photographs!

-Photography is a powerful medium of expression that can be used to communicate strong positive messages about subjects of major importance.
-This open and free photo competition seeks to inspire the creation and dissemination of such positive imagery, which conveys the beauty and importance of the ocean and humankind’s relation to it, hoping to contribute to actions to preserve it.
+Photography is a powerful medium to convey a feeling or a message.
+This open and free photo competition seeks to inspire the creation and dissemination of imagery capturing the beauty and importance of the ocean and humankind’s relation to it, hoping to contribute to actions to preserve it.

-The photo competition has five thematic categories open for photographic submissions:
+The photo competition has six thematic categories open for photographic submissions:

 - Underwater Seascapes